berkley4/ungoogled-chromium-debian/.github/README.md

 ___Other features___

-- Enabled pipewire
+- The ungoogled-chromium-common package has split into the libraries and main packages
+- A new ungoogled-chromium-libraries package (likely not needed by everyone)
 - Bundled libpng - avoids an upstream debian bug (see [here](https://github.com/ungoogled-software/ungoogled-chromium-debian/issues/169))
-- The entire contents of ungoogled-chromium-common have been split between a new libraries package and the main one
-- A new ungoogled-chromium-libraries package containing eg libEGL.so, libGLESv2.so (likely not needed by everyone)
 - Google translate - optional build support via a patch to re-enable this functionality
 - Chromecast - optional build support (untested and experimental)